Qalculate/libqalculate/README.md

 * `make`
 * `make install` *(as root, e.g. `sudo make install`)*
 * `ldconfig` *(if necessary, as root)*

 If libqalculate is installed in /usr/local (default) you may need to add /usr/local/lib to the library path of the system (add /usr/local/lib to a file under /etc/ld.so.conf.d/ and run ldconfig).

-## Requirements
-* GMP and MPFR
-* libxml2
-* libcurl, icu, gettext (recommended)
-* iconv, readline (recommended for CLI)
-* Gnuplot (optional)
-* doxygen (for compilation of git version)

 ## API Documentation
 The API documentation is included in the package and is installed in $docdir/libqalculate/html (usually /usr/share/doc/libqalculate/html).
 It is generated when running autogen.sh.